inventory69/voidtales-gallery/README.md

 ```bash
 pnpm install
 ```
-Key dependencies: Astro, Preact, @fancyapps/ui (for lightbox), Sharp (for thumbnails), dotenv (for environment variables), and TypeScript.
+Key dependencies: Astro, Preact, GLightbox (for lightbox), Sharp (for thumbnails), dotenv (for environment variables), and TypeScript.

 ### 🖼️ 2.
 Add Your Images
 Place original images in: